-If you want to use a video display card other than the onboard ATi Rage II+ you can disable the onboard display by putting a jumper cap on jumper JP11 and setting the cap on J16 to cover pins 2 & 3.
+If you want to use a video display card other than the onboard ATi Rage II+ you can disable the onboard display by putting a jumper cap on jumper JP8.
 The location of the jumper and the settings are shown on pages 14 and 15 of this section.